Elegies (film): Conception

 During the COVID-19 pandemic, numerous filming projects were postponed or scrapped, prompting Ann Hui to explore alternative approaches to filmmaking, which she found to be more flexible in the realm of documentary.
-She came across the poem "Woman in Love" by Huang Canran, which she found rich in imagery and dramatic quality, and inspired her to revisit her long-overdue poetry project.
+She came across the poem "Woman in Love" by Huang Canran, which she found rich in imagery and dramatic quality, and inspired her to revisit her previous poetry project idea.
 She selected Huang Canran and Liu Wai-tong as the main features of the film due to her appreciation for their poetry.
 Hui was acquainted with Liu as a photographer prior to the shoot, having first met him in June 2007 when Liu was interviewing a group of cultural figures from Hong Kong.
 Although Hui did not know Huang personally before the shoot, she deemed him suitable for the film because his poetry often presents insights into time and dimension, which she found it rich in both poetic and cinematic qualities.
 The non-local backgrounds of Huang and Liu were not considered in Hui's decisions, which she described as a mere coincidence that she viewed as representative of the Hong Kong diaspora, reflecting that not every Hongkonger who left the place shares the same reasons and characteristics.
 Initially, she intended to interview just the two of them, but realised that focusing solely on them would lack context and relational depth, as their recognition alone was insufficient, which prompted her to interview several older and established poets, including Wai Yuen, Yam Gong, Deng Ah-lam, and York Ma.
 She was introduced to Wai Yuen and Yam Gong through acquaintances who praised their poetry, and she found a striking contrast between the modernity expressed in their work and their ages, which range from 70 to 80.